Understanding benefits words

 Gross income: your income before tax, national insurance and pension contributions are taken off

-Local Housing Allowance (LHA): a figure based on rents in each area and the number of bedrooms a household needs, and used to work out the maximum Housing Benefit for private tenants.
+Local Housing Allowance (LHA): a figure based on rents in each postcode area (known as BRMAs - Broad Rental Market Areas) and the number of bedrooms a household needs - used to work out the maximum eligible rent used in a Housing Benefit calculation for private tenants.

 Ineligible service charges: charges you pay for services as part of your rent that we can’t give benefit for

-Non-dependants: other adults who live in your home and are not your partner or a lodge – see other adults
+Non-dependants: other adults who live in your home and are not your partner or a lodger – see other adults

-Non-dependant deductions: amounts of money we take off your benefit based on the income of other adults you live with.
+Non-dependant deductions: amounts of money we take off your benefits based on the income of other adults you live with.
 See other adults.

-Relevant capital cut off: the maximum capital you can have and still be able to claim Housing Benefit or Council Tax Reduction
+Relevant capital cut off: the maximum capital you can have and still be able to claim Housing Benefit or Council Tax Support.

-Rent restrictions: limits to the amount of your contractual rent we can use to calculate housing benefit.
+Rent restrictions: limits to the amount of your contractual rent we can use in the calculation of your Housing Benefit.
 These are applied if you fall under either Local Housing Allowance (private tenants), or under-occupancy rules (social tenants)

 RFWs – rent free weeks: any weeks in the year you don’t pay rent for